 All first-year students who are receiving financial aid will have a resident budget based on the cost of a multiple room and the Platinum Meal Plan.

-All upper class students who are receiving financial aid will have a resident budget based on the cost of a single or multiple room and the Flex 150 Point Meal Plan.
+Upper-class resident students with access to a kitchen who are receiving financial aid will have a budget based on a single room and the cost of the Flex 125 meal plan.

-A residential student who chooses to reside in a Barnard studio apartment must cover the difference between the cost of a studio apartment and a single room from their own resources.
+A student who chooses to reside in a studio apartment must cover the difference between the cost of a studio apartment and a single room from her own resources.

 Resident Assistants